soulwhisper/homelab-ops/.archived/components/README.md

 ## Volsync

-- This explains a method to backup snapshots to NAS NFS;
+- This is a method to backup snapshots to NFS;

 ### Components